Nice to Michu 🐱 Free Shipping Over $119

 • Environmental Enrichment

-• Importance: Providing a stimulating environment helps keep your cat physically active and mentally engaged.
+• Importance: Providing a stimulating environment, such as adding a cat tree for climbing and play, helps keep your cat physically active and mentally engaged, contributing to overall hygiene and health.

 • Tools: Cat trees, scratching posts, and climbing shelves can promote climbing, jumping, and scratching activities.
 For this, we recommend Michupet Cat Tower which are designed to offer the perfect blend of exercise and fun for your feline friends.